 For a nearly unlimited supply of free financial information, look no further than the web.

-Some sites, such as the Investment Association website aim to help even if you are an investment beginner.
-Fund comparison sites such as Trustnet and Morningstar are aimed more at sophisticated investors.
+Some sites, such as the Investment Association website aim to help even if you’re an investment beginner.

 Consider joining an investment club